paules1/Mars-Rovers/README.md

 > About the project

 The project consists on creating a very light weight, responsive, modern, web application, that will consume NASA api services, and will allow users to explore through the photo collections of the 3 Rovers currently on Mars.
-More about this api *[here](https://api.nasa.gov/api.html#MarsPhotos)*.

 > Web Development Technologies Used